garylirocks/quickrefs/networking.markdown

 - different subnet

   the sender can not get the destination's MAC address, so it just send the data to gateway, let the gateway handle it

 - same subnet

-      	use 'ARP' protocal: use 'FF:FF:FF:FF:FF:FF' as MAC address, put the destination's IP address in data section
+  use 'ARP' protcal: use 'FF:FF:FF:FF:FF:FF' as MAC address, put the destination's IP address in data section

   send data to every host in the subnet, every receiver compares the IP address with its own, if matching, reply the sender with its MAC address

 *Note: a host knows every other one's IP address in the same subnet by looking at its own IP address and the subnet mask*

 ## Transport Layer